 The Language of Exclusion: When Policy Speaks and You Cannot Follow

 At a Meet-the-People session, one case brought me to Singapore's CPF retirement fund guidelines.
 I found myself reading the same paragraph several times, not because the concept was hard, but because each term needed its own lookup before the sentence made sense.
-That reaction made me pause.
+I was doing this on an iPad, with time, in a quiet corner.
+The resident I was trying to help was sitting a few metres away from me, waiting.
+At some point, I realised I could not explain it to them clearly because I had not fully understood it myself.
+That is not a criticism of the policy, but it is a fair description of what the language did to the interaction.
 And then I started wondering: what happens to the people the policy is meant to serve when the language was not written with them in mind?

 Part of the answer lies in how policy language works.
 It is not accidentally complex, because a lot of it is deliberately precise, and that is often necessary.
 Legal and administrative language needs to leave less room for ambiguity than everyday speech does.
 But the side effect is that most people cannot engage with it without someone to explain it to them.
 That help is not equally available.
 The people who do not have it are often the ones the policy affects most.

 Singapore's HDB housing grants are a good illustration.
 The eligibility rules are all publicly available, but most people trying to work through them hit a point where the language stops making practical sense.
 The documentation tells you what the rules are.
 It does not tell you what they mean for your situation.
-What this reveals is that the form information takes matters as much as whether it exists at all.
+The HDB guidelines themselves cannot show you that gap.
+Availability is not the same as accessibility, and having the rules published somewhere is not the same as someone being able to use them.

 The consequences of ignoring that gap go beyond bureaucratic frustration.
 The UK's rollout of Universal Credit shows what happens when the language gap is not taken seriously.
-Human Rights Watch documented claimants being sanctioned for steps they had not understood, and a five-week payment wait that pushed people into debt and food banks.
+Human Rights Watch documented claimants being sanctioned for steps they did not understand, and a five-week wait for payments that pushed people into debt and to food banks.
 What stays with me is how avoidable it was.
 The same policy, communicated more clearly, would have caused far less damage.
 That kind of harm did not happen because the policy was wrong.
 It was the language that made the policy unreachable.

 Previous